southwick-associates/B4W-19-01/README.md

 ### Software Environment

-The project was setup using [package renv](https://rstudio.github.io/renv/index.html).
-Use `renv::restore()` to build the project library used for this analysis.
+The R package library was setup using [package renv](https://rstudio.github.io/renv/index.html).
+Use `renv::restore()` to build the package library used for this analysis.

 ## CO Survey Data